Purple group — ___LIFE

 Actually belongs to: ON BOARD

-While 'game' can refer to a competition, in this context it means being willing or eager to participate, often used in the phrase 'game on'.
+Although 'game' can refer to a competition, in this context it means being on board or willing to participate.

 Seems like it belongs to: ON BOARD